SaiedZ/OC-P12-EPIC-EVENT/README.md

 ```
 Of course, you must first ensure that you have activated your virtual environment and that you are in the folder that contains the `manage.py` file.

-Once the development server is launched, you can start using the API by following the documentation [API documentation](https://documenter.getpostman.com/view/19779552/UVkqqZyf)
+Once the development server is launched, you can start using the API by following the documentation.